syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 ```javascript
     Apptentive.setUnreadMessagesListener(function(int){});
 ```
-The listener function you pass in will be passed an integer when it is called.
+When the number of unread messages changes, this listener will be called, and an integer representing the number of unread messages will be passed to it.

 ###### Example
 ```javascript